Strike (1925 film): Plot

-A micrometer is stolen, with a value of 25 rubles or 3 weeks pay.
+A micrometer with a value equaling three weeks' pay is stolen from the factory.
 A worker, Yakov, is accused of the theft and subsequently hangs himself.
 Fighting ensues and work stops.
 The workers leave the milling room running and resistance is met at the foundry.
 The strikers throw rocks and loose metal through the foundry windows.
-Then locked within the gates of the complex, the crowd confronts the office.
-They force open the gates and seize a manager carting him off in a wheel barrow dumping them down a hill into the water.
-The crowd disperses.
+Locked within the gates of the complex, the crowd confronts the office.
+They force open the gates, seize the manager, and then cart him and the foreman off in a wheel barrow before dumping them down a hill into water.

 A police officer conducts a raid on the workers (top) as a stockholder squeezes the juice of a lemon (bottom).